remix-run/remix-website/data/posts/lazy-loading-routes.md

     element: <Home />,
   }, {
     path: 'projects',
-    lazy: () => import("./projects"),
+    lazy: () => import("./projects"), // 💤 Lazy load!
     children: [{
       path: ':projectId',
-      lazy: () => import("./project"),
+      lazy: () => import("./project"), // 💤 Lazy load!
     }],
   }],
 }]

 // projects.jsx
-export function loader = () => { ... }; // Formerly named getProjects
+export function loader = () => { ... }; // formerly named getProjects

-export function Component() { ... } // Formerly named Projects
+export function Component() { ... } // formerly named Projects
 ```

 _What's `export function Component` you ask?
 The properties exported from this lazy module are added to the route definition verbatim.
-Because it's odd to export an `element`, we've added support for `Component` definition directly on a route object now as well._
+Because it's odd to export an `element`, we've added support for defining `Component` on a route object instead of `element`._

-In this case we've opted to leave the layout and home routes in the primary bundle as thayt's the most common entry-point for our users.
+In this case we've opted to leave the layout and home routes in the primary bundle as that's the most common entry-point for our users.
 But we've moved the imports of our `projects` and `:projectId` routes into their own lazy imports.
 React Router will call these `lazy()` functions in parallel when routing to `/projects/123`, followed by their loaders.

 The resulting network graph would look something like this on initial load: